April 19, 2023

 Good slogans bring up memories, feelings, images, emotions, tastes—they are invisible experiences in the brain.

 You know by now that being easy to remember is a crucial function of what makes a great slogan.
 However, creating a memorable and positive feeling in people makes a slogan an eternal investment in brand recognition.

 Almost every good slogan is made up of simple and easy words—words used in everyday speech.
 But when you combine a simple phrase with the memory of your brand image (without even having to say it), you have attained one of the most critical goals in advertising and branding.

-Catchy and memorable slogans are vital in any marketing setting.
+Memorable and catchy slogans for business are vital in any marketing setting.
 The best company slogans are instantly recognizable, ultimately, because people remember them.
 And you, as the brand, should create a slogan that people want to remember.

 Once you’ve come up with a unique brand name and a distinctive logo, creating the perfect slogan is the next step to building a powerful brand identity.